 If you just want to keep rolling with this lovely new craft, then a great option is to knit two stitches together into one stitch, which will bring your stitch count down to the correct number.

-Fix a twisted stitch by returning to the offending stitch by "tink"ing (explained above) or ripping out (explained above) what you've knitted.
+Fix a twisted stitch by returning to the offending stitch by "tink"ing or ripping out what you've knitted.
 You can also stop right above the twisted stitch.
 Pull out any stitches above it and pull out the offending stitch (see photo above).
-Then, follow the instructions for picking up a dropped stitch at the beginning of this post.
-See how you are totally getting the hang of this!?
+Then, pick up the dropped stitch.

-New knitters tend to hold their yarn really tight (you're nervous about making any and all of the above mistakes, am I right?) and they knit at the tips of their needles for the same reason.
+New knitters tend to hold their yarn really tight and they knit at the tips of their needles for the same reason.
 If you knit on the tips, you basically are making your new stitches smaller than the size of your needles because you are knitting at the narrowest part.
 Then, when you push your new itty-bitty stitch onto the rest of the needle, it's all nervous-nelly-tight.

 When your knitting stitches are super snug to the needle and you have a hard time moving them back and forth, this is the best indicator that you are knitting too tightly.
 To fix it, the first step is to relax—you're learning a new skill, and new skills take time.
 With practice, knitting will come with ease.